NERC-CEH/lepisense-input-api/README.md

 as there is no access to the database except via the lambda function and the API it provides.

-First make any changes that are needed to app.sqlmodels and deploy the update.
+First make any changes that are needed to app.sqlmodels and deploy the updated lambda function to AWS.
 Use the `/database/revision` endpoint to then cause alembic to autogenerate a revision file.
 Paste this in to the alembic/versions folder with a file name in the format `<date as yyyymmdd>-<time as hhmm>-<revision id>-<description>.py`

 Rebuild and redeploy the function then use the `/database/upgrade` endpoint to cause the database to be updated.